PrasannaPulakurthi/mmdpmishnas/index.md

 ![Architecture](assets/Sec3B_Arch/Arch.png)

 ## Training Strategy
+In the bounded MMD-GAN repulsive loss, a fixed upper bound is not optimal for determining the optimal solution.
+A small upper bound constricts real samples close to each other, hindering the generator from learning fine-level details.
+Conversely, a very large upper bound results in a large gradient to the generator, making the training unstable and leading to suboptimal performance.
+Therefore, this study proposes that the upper bound progressively increases when performance saturation is observed.

 | Small Upper Bound | Large Upper Bound | Increasing Upper Bound (Proposed) |
 | :---: | :---: | :---: |